jennlai95/T1A3_Terminal_application/readme.md

 ## View and enter current user
 This inputs the current user so it can be saved

-## View available rooms and proces
+## View available rooms and process
 This allows users to view the current available rooms and prices, it will also prompt the users if they want to make a booking or if they want to continue browsing

 ## Booking